 Learning is not easy in the world of Xbox and PlayStation.
 Like all other students, math students experience all manner of distractions, and with the digitalisation of nearly everything around us, it's difficult for them to focus on their numbers...

 ...without the right fun games to play in class, anyway.
-If you’re a maths teacher struggling to pull students’ attention in the digital age, several classroom maths games work with, not against, students’ often innate desire to game
+If you’re a maths teacher struggling to pull students’ attention in the digital age, these classroom maths games work with, not against, students’ often innate desire to game.

 Overview